Gangler's Lodges

 Gangler's Fishing in June:

 June: Ice-out is generally late May to early June.
-Fishing is generally very shallow for all species.
+Fishing is usually very shallow for all species.
 This is the time many pike fishermen dream of, with pike warming themselves in 8” to 12” of water early on and moving to 2’ to 4’ of water later in the month.
 Many a pike addict has turned into quivering jelly at the sight of so many big fish in shallow, clear water.
 There are no significant weeds at this time.
-Trout are shallow, ranging from 3’-15’, in current areas, rivers, and off sand points.
+Trout are shallow, ranging from 3’-15’, in current areas, rivers, and off-sand points.
 Depending on the time of ice-out, they will start to move slightly deeper late in the month.
-At this time of the year, you never quite know where they may turn up, and a 30-pound lake trout when you least expect it is quite the surprise.
-Walleye are very shallow in the river areas and are also concentrated in large numbers in shallow bays that are 2’ to 4’ deep.
+At this time of the year, you never quite know where they may turn up, and a 30-pound lake trout, when you least expect it, is quite the surprise.
+Walleye are very shallow in the river areas and are concentrated in large numbers in shallow bays two to four feet deep.
 Grayling are in the rivers and are easily fished with dry flies or small spinners.

 Gangler's Fishing in July: